-The table below classifies measures by 17 EU countries and the United Kingdom into six types of responses to the spike in energy prices.
+The table below classifies measures by all EU countries as well as Norway and the United Kingdom into six types of responses to the spike in energy prices.
 All the measures have been discussed, proposed or enacted since September 2021, when the energy crisis was already unfolding.
 We define a measure to be ‘discussed’ when important actors in civil society, such as political parties, have publicly discussed the measure but no formal action to implement it has been taken.
 By the term ‘proposed’ we refer to measures that have been publicly announced by high government officials such as ministers.
-Finally, ‘enacted’ are all those measures already in effect today.
+Finally, ‘enacted’ are all those measures already in implemented.

 detailed Country breakdown (with sources)